-Energy Savings = Baseline Energy Consumption - Upgrade Energy Consumption
+Electricity Savings = [Baseline Consumption - Upgrade Consumption] x Regional Network Factor

-Baseline Energy Consumption, in MWh, is calculated:

-- ▼ using Equation 7, if the Lighting Upgrade is part of a refurbishment that would not have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred; - ▼ using Equation 7 if the Lighting Upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred and where the existing lighting meets or is below the maximum IPD requirements of the BCA Part J6; or - using Equation 8 if the Lighting Upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred, and where the existing lighting does not meet the IPD requirements of the BCA Part J6.
+- Baseline Consumption, in MWh, is calculated: - using Equation 7, if the Lighting Upgrade is part of a refurbishment that would not have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred; - using Equation 7 if the Lighting Upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred and where the existing lighting meets or is below the maximum IPD requirements of the BCA Part J6; or - using Equation 8 if the Lighting Upgrade is part of a refurbishment that would have been required to comply with the BCA Part J6, had the Lighting Upgrade component of the refurbishment not occurred, and where the existing lighting does not meet the IPD requirements of the BCA Part J6. - Upgrade Consumption, in MWh, is calculated using Equation 9 - Regional Network Factor, is the value from Table A24 corresponding to the postcode of the Address of the Site or Sites the where the Implementation(s) took place.

-Baseline Energy Consumption (MWh) =
+Baseline Consumption (MWh) =

-L Each Incumbent Lamp (LCP × Asset Lifetime × Annual Operating Hours × CM × $AM ) \div 10^{6}$
+$\sum{Each Incumbent Lamp} (LCP \times Asset Lifetime \times Annual Operating Hours \times CM \times AM) \div 10^6$

-- ▼ Each Incumbent Lamp means each Lamp and Control Gear in the pre-existing lighting system; - LCP, in Watts, is the default lamp circuit power corresponding to that type of Lamp and Control Gear for that End-User Equipment as set out in Table A9.2 or Table A9.4 of Schedule A to the ESS Rule, representing the power drawn by the Lamp, plus the losses of its Control Gear;
+- Each Incumbent Lamp means each Lamp and Control Gear in the pre-existing lighting system; - LCP, in Watts, is the default lamp circuit power corresponding to that type of Lamp and Control Gear for that End-User Equipment as set out in Table A9.2 or Table A9.4 of Schedule A, representing the power drawn by the Lamp, plus the losses of its Control Gear; - Asset Lifetime, in years, is the default lifetime of the Lighting Upgrade for the relevant End-User Equipment as used in Equation 9; - Annual Operating Hours, in hours/year, is the default number of hours per annum that the upgraded lighting system is expected to operate for the relevant building and space type as set out in Table A10.2 of Schedule A; - CM is the control multiplier.
+If the Lamp is connected to a Control System, the factor for the control multiplier shall be applied for the relevant End-User Equipment or activity as set out in Table A10.4 of Schedule A to this Rule, otherwise CM = 1.0; and.

-Extract of the ESS Rule 2009, as updated form time to time.
+40 Extract of the ESS Rule, as updated from time to time.